Sonobeat Milestones II: The '70s +

 Sonobeat takes on custom sessionsFall 1971

-Sonobeat's costly studio move from Western Hills Drive to North Lamar, both in Austin, strains its financial resources, so co-founder Bill Josey Sr. takes on custom sessions in which singers and musicians (mostly rock and country bands) pay hourly rates for a package of studio time and Bill's producing and engineering services.
+Sonobeat's costly studio move from Western Hills Drive to the KVET building on North Lamar, both located in Austin, strains its financial resources, so co-founder Bill Josey Sr. takes on occasional custom sessions in which singers and musicians (mostly rock and country bands) pay hourly rates for a package of studio time and Bill's producing and engineering services.
 But the artists retain all rights in the material they record, including the master recordings, so none of these recordings are candidates for release on the Sonobeat label.
 Other than a rare protection dub here and there, the Sonobeat archives hold no custom tapes, so we're unable to identify all music acts that hired out Sonobeat's studio facilities.
 Bill will continue to provide custom services into the first months of 1972; the fees help pay both living expenses and the studio lease.

 No Sonobeat releases during 1972